Project-OpenBytes/portex/docs/source/schema/template_type.rst

    -  -  ``params.<name>.default``
       -  `-`
       -  False
-      -  The default value of this parameter, it is meaningless while this parameter is required.
+      -  The default value of this parameter.
+It is meaningless while this parameter is required.

    -  -  ``params.<name>.options``
       -  |  JSON
          |  array
       -  False
-      -  |  This parameter use a array to list all possible values of the parameter, if the input
+      -  |  This parameter use an array to list all possible values of the parameter, if the input
          |  parameter value is not listed in the array, the parameter will not be accepted.

    -  -  ``declaration``